-A Party may terminate the Collaborative Coaching Process by giving written notice to their Coach.
+A Party may terminate the Collaborative Coaching Process by giving written notice to the Coach.

-A Coach must terminate the Collaborative Coaching Process if the Coach learns that their client has withheld or misrepresented material information and continues to withhold and misrepresent such material information, or otherwise acted so as to undermine or take unfair advantage of the Collaborative Coaching Process.
-The Coach terminating the Collaborative Coaching Process will advise their client, the other Coach and their client's lawyer in writing that they are terminating the Collaborative Coaching Process.
-The Coach will share the reason for the termination with their client and their client's lawyer.
+The Coach must terminate the Collaborative Coaching Process if the Coach learns that a client has withheld or misrepresented material information and continues to withhold and misrepresent such material information, or otherwise acted so as to undermine or take unfair advantage of the Collaborative Coaching Process.
+The Coach will advise the Parties and Lawyers in writing that the Collaborative Coaching Process is terminated.

-5. THE ROLE OF THE COACHES:
+5. THE ROLE OF THE COACH:

-The Coaches work with the Parties to:
+The Coach works with the Parties to:

-- a. identify and prioritize the concerns of each Party; - b. make effective use of conflict resolution skills; - c. develop effective co-parenting skills; - work collaboratively with the Parties and their lawyers, and other involved professionals, to enhance communication and reduce misunderstandings; and e. direct their best efforts towards keeping the Collaborative Process moving towards resolution.
+- a. identify and prioritize the concerns of each Party; - b. make effective use of conflict resolution skills: - c. develop effective co-parenting skills, in cases where the Parties have child(ren); - d. work collaboratively with the Parties and their Lawyers, and other involved professionals, to enhance communication and reduce misunderstandings; and - e. direct their best efforts towards keeping the Collaborative Process moving towards resolution.